Adria-F/Game-Development/index.md

 And finally but not less important, the **scene management**, which is in charge of deliverying to the renderer the current level, menu and entities on screen as well as managing the transitions between them.

+### Innovation features
+**1st Assignment**

+Simple entity system for player, thought to hold more entity types.

+**2nd Assignment**

+- Logic for entities(animations, speed, jump force and collider size and position) is defined in tiled.

+	Their position on the map is also defined in tiled.

+- When god mode is activated and the player dies or falls out of the map, he will reappear in the further platform that he has reached.

+- When an enemy does not found a path to the player, after 1.5 seconds it will start flying/walking around.

+		Charger(Boar): Will walk along all the platform in each directions.

+		Bat: Will fly randomly across air.

+**3rd Assignment**

+- In the main menu, there is a continue button that can be unabled (after losing all lives or completing the game), or enabled (if saved game with f5 or by going back to main menu while in mid-game).

+- The volume control is done by sliders, which also show the current percentage.

+- There is a switch button to toggle fullscreen.

+- UI element progress bar that can be decreasing or increasing and have multiple marks that can be active or unactive with diferent textures.

+		In mid-game, there is a bar that decreases overtime and shows the current trophy that would be obtained, each one turning dark after losing it.

+		There is a button to pause the game, it will open a menu with a progress bar that shows the current position of the player respect the level length.

+- After completing the game, it will open a menu with the score , the trophy and the coins obtained.

 ### Developer Team

 <img src="https://drive.google.com/uc?id=1vQUdU2pbTyUeGBdSpkp46poJoaWvpupi">